 What Investment services and advice can you provide me?

 RWM offers investment advisory and financial planning services to retail investors.
 We invest our clients’ money in mutual funds and exchange-traded funds (ETF’s), which are a diversified “basket” of thousands of stocks or bonds.
 We don’t attempt to pick individual stocks or bonds, and we don’t attempt to time the market.
 We create a financial plan for the vast majority of our clients, which dictates the allocation of stocks-to-bonds our clients are invested in.
 As part of our standard service, we perform the ongoing management of client accounts.
 Client accounts are managed on a discretionary basis, which means we have full investment authority and can buy and sell the securities in our clients’ accounts without prior approval.
 We do not provide advice on limited investment offerings or proprietary products.
-We have a minimum account size of $25,000 to become a client under our RWM Co-Pilot advisory model, or $250,000 to become a client under our traditional investment advisory model.
-For more detailed information about our firm and the services we provide, please view our Firm Brochure (ADV Part 2): https://adviserinfo.sec.gov/firm/summary/173262.
+We do not have a minimum account size to become a client under our RWM Co-Pilot digital advisory model, but we do have a minimum asset requirement of $250,000 to become a client under our traditional in-person investment advisory model.
+For more detailed information about our firm and the services we provide, please view our Firm Brochure (ADV Part 2):

 Or learn more about the services we provide on these pages of our website: